rallepalaveev/A2DVI/README.md

   program VGA firmware to RPI Pico;
   sloder the 8 soldering pads at GPIOs 14-21.

+The pin on the board is for AltChr connection, supported bt A2DVI firmware for alternatiche character sets on non-US versions of Apple2.

 Board design by (c) 2024 Ralle Palaveev.

 All rights reserved.